Founder & Director

-Sarah Carlson is a Bank Street Graduate with an M.S.
-Ed. in Early Childhood Elementary Education, and has taught in a variety of public and private school settings in New York, New Jersey and London for the past 17 years.
-She is certified as a Forest School Kindergarten Teacher through Cedarsong Nature School.
-Sarah holds Permanent Certification in both New York and New Jersey.
-She is certified in Infant, Child and Adult CPR and First Aid.
-Sarah is inspired by children's authenticity, energy, and expression and is rooted in the idea that we are always learning through experience, reflection, and finding the magic in day to day moments.
-She believes strongly in the freedom, health, and creativity that ample time in nature can provide.
+Sarah is a Bank Street Graduate with an M.S.
+Ed. in Early Childhood Elementary Education, and has taught in a variety of public and private school settings in New York and New Jersey for the past 19 years.
+She is the 2018 recipient of the Margaret O’Neill Early Childhood Nature Educator Award for her work with Brooklyn Nature Days.
+Sarah is certified as a Forest School Kindergarten Teacher through Cedarsong Nature School and is currently pursuing her New York Master Naturalist Certification through Cornell University’s Cooperative Extension Program.
+She currently serves on the Board of the Eastern Regional Association of Forest and Nature Schools (ERAFANS).
+Sarah holds Permanent Teaching Certification in both New York and New Jersey.
+She is inspired by children's authenticity, energy, and expression and is rooted in the idea that we are always learning through experience, reflection, and finding the magic in day to day moments.
+Sarah believes strongly in the freedom, health, and creativity that ample time in nature can provide.

 Originally from New York City, Lilly Clark graduated from Brooklyn College with a B.A. in Childhood Education, minoring in Sociology.
 She continued her professional studies at Bank Street College of Education, focusing on the Reggio Emilia approach.
 Lilly believes in nurturing the whole child through unconditional acceptance and compassionate interactions that are respectful of the child's ideas, input, and social-emotional development.
 In her spare time she enjoys yoga, book club, color-coding spreadsheets, and exploring the city by bike with her family.
 Lilly is certified in Infant, Child and Adult CPR and First Aid.